Tavlor/blackboard-duster/README.md

     ```
     The path is evaluated using `os.path.abspath`, so it can be absolute or relative to your working directory.

 A history of downloads will be created in `BlackboardDuster.json`.
-Future runs will use the history to check for updates and already-downloaded files
+Future runs will use the history to check for updates and already-downloaded files.
+Moving, renaming, or modifying files will not affect the download history.

 # Troubleshooting
 ### "The script does not wait long enough for the pages to load!"